 - Put the scones in the hot oven and close the door.

-- Make the frosting by combining confectioner’s sugar, milk and remaining extract.
+- Make the icing by combining confectioners' sugar, milk and extract.
 Whisk until smooth.
-Using a pastry bag or a spoon, drizzle over scones.
-Serve warm with a nice cup of tea.
+Drizzle over scones.

 @Carlyn - look at TJ Maxx and similar stores - I found mine there for $6, comparable with the price of vanilla extract and definitely worth it!